MicaelDID/FractBench/README.md

 # FractBench

-Simple Fractal Benchmark program (in less than 550 lines), console based, .NET Framework 4.7.x (project mono compatible)
+Simple Fractal Benchmark program (in less than 550 lines), console based, .NET Framework 4.7.x (project mono compatible) to measure CPU performance.

+Note: that depending on for how complicated the calculations are the results between different CPUs might differ, so to create combined single value one would have to execute several different calculations and use a weight on each but for now I leave that task up for you to solve.

 ## Features